SEPTEMBER 2014 - A NEW IMPROVED Canskate Program.

 Skate Canada CanSkate Program

 CanSkate is Skate Canada’s flagship learn-to-skate program, designed for beginners of all ages.
 When you sign up for CanSkate you will be in a program that focuses on fun, participation and basic skill development.
-You will earn badges and other incentives as you learn fundamental skating skills.
 Lessons are given in a group format and led by an NCCP certified professional coach.
 Professional coaches are assisted by trained Program Assistants.
-Skaters progress at their own rate and coaches make sessions active using teaching aids, music and a wide variety of activities that create a fun environment and promote learning.
+Coaches make sessions active using teaching aids, music and a wide variety of activities that create a fun environment and promote learning.
+Skaters earn badges and other incentives and progress at their own rate.
 CanSkate is the feeder program to all other Skate Canada Skating Programs.

 (Information courtesy of Skate Canada – www.skatecanada.ca)